sstaub/sACN/README.md

-# Arduino library for sending and receiving sACN DMX streams following ANSI E1.31
+# Arduino library for sending and receiving sACN DMX streams following ANSI E1.31-2018

-This library send and receives sACN DMX streams following the ANSI E1.31 standard.
+This library send and receives sACN DMX streams following the ANSI E1.31-2018 standard.

+## !!!
+Attention !!!
+Version 1.1 changes
+- Source: DD packet are initialized with priority of the source not the default sACN priority (100)
+- Source: The CID and the source name are globaly defined by new helper functions ```deviceCID()``` and ```deviceName()```
+- Rceiver: method name ```receive()``` changed to ```update()```
+- Receiver / Source: Class initialisation is changed
+- Receiver / Source: ```begin()``` now contains the init data
+- new IDToolsPico for RaspberryPiPico
+- API names for the ID tools are changed

 ## Limitations
 ### Merging received data
 Merging data from more than one source is not implemented.
 The goal of the E1.31 standard is to replace it with the priority concept.<br>
 Maybe *priority per channel* (ETC start code DD) merge will implemented in a later version.<br>
-In the moment, if there is more than one source with the same priority, the first source wins.
+In the moment, if there is more than one source with the same priority, the first source win the race all other sources are ignored.

 ### Protocol limitations
-Following parts of the ANSI E1.31 protocol are not supported:
+Following parts of the ANSI E1.31 protocol are not supported yet:
 - Universe Discovery
 - Synchronization Packets
 - Preview Data
+- No Shutdown process when no more source data received

 There is also no support for RDM ANSI E1.20 and RDMNET ANSI E1.33